George Pitt, 1st Baron Rivers: Background and education

 He was born in Geneva, the eldest son of George Pitt of Stratfieldsaye (today rendered Stratfield Saye), Hampshire, and his wife Mary Louise Bernier from Strasbourg.
 General Sir William Augustus Pitt was his younger brother.
-He was educated at Winchester, with attendance recorded in 1731, and matriculated on 26 September 1737 at Magdalen College, Oxford, being awarded an MA on 13 March 1739 and a DCL on 21 August 1745.
+He was educated at Winchester, with attendance recorded in 1731, and matriculated on 26 September 1737 at Magdalen College, Oxford, being awarded a Master of Arts on 13 March 1739 and a Doctor of Civil Law on 21 August 1745.
 He travelled on the continent from 1740 to 1742 and succeeded his father in 1745.
 He inherited Stratfield Saye House in Hampshire, making extensive alterations to the house and park.

 Politics

-Soon after returning from Europe, he was elected Member of Parliament at a by-election for Shaftesbury that followed the death of Charles Ewer, and sat as a Tory.
-He voted with the opposition during the War of the Austrian Succession against the employment of the Hanoverians.
-At the 1747 election, he stood for Shaftesbury, largely on his own interest, although Lord Shaftesbury endorsed him a few weeks before the poll.
-He also stood for the county of Dorset, a Tory stronghold, and was returned for both constituencies, choosing to sit for Dorset.
+Soon after returning from Europe Pitt was elected in a parliamentary by-election as a Tory member of Parliament for Shaftesbury following the death of Charles Ewer.
+Sitting in the House of Commons of Great Britain, Pitt voted with the opposition during the War of the Austrian Succession against the employment of the Hanoverian Army.
+At the 1747 British general election he stood for Shaftesbury largely on his own interest although Anthony Ashley Cooper, 4th Earl of Shaftesbury endorsed him a few weeks before the poll.
+Pitt also stood for the constituency of Dorset, a Tory stronghold, and was returned for both constituencies, choosing to sit for Dorset.
 In his electoral survey of c.
 1749, John Perceval, 2nd Earl of Egmont, examining individuals' political support for and on behalf of Frederick, Prince of Wales, considered Pitt "not proper".

-He represented Dorset continuously until 1774, becoming an independent, supporting the government from the accession of George III.
-Upon the reorganisation of the Dorset Militia under the Militia Act 1757, Pitt was commissioned Colonel of the Regiment, and served until his resignation in 1798.
-In 1760, he was appointed a Groom of the Bedchamber to the King, in which office he served until 1770, when he was asked to resign to make way for Sir George Osborn, 4th Baronet, a cousin of Lord North.
+Pitt represented Dorset continuously until 1774, becoming an independent and supporting the government from the accession of George III in 1760 onwards.
+During the Seven Years' War he became colonel of the Dorset Militia in 1757 when the regiment was reorganised under the Militia Act 1757.
+Pitt continued to serve as the regimental colonel until resigning in 1798.
+In 1760 he was appointed as a Groom of the Bedchamber to George III, holding the office until 1770 when Pitt was asked to resign to make way for Sir George Osborn, 4th Baronet, a cousin of British Prime Minister Frederick North, Lord North.

 Diplomacy

-From 1761 to 1768, he served as Envoy-extraordinary to the Kingdom of Sardinia at Turin, although he went on leave in 1764 and never returned.
-In 1770 he was appointed Ambassador to Spain, but was superseded the following year.
+From 1761 to 1768 Pitt served as the British envoy-extraordinary to Sardinia at Turin, although he went on leave in 1764 and never returned.
+In 1770 Pitt was appointed as the British ambassador to Spain but was superseded by Lord Grantham in the following year.